niemasd/niemasd.github.io/_pages/students.md

 {{ tmp }}
 </center>

 <p style="font-size:0.9em">I have been <i>incredibly</i> fortunate to have gotten the opportunity to mentor such amazing undergraduate and graduate students.
-A complete list of my past students can be found below.</p>
+A complete list of my {{ site.students | size }} past students can be found below.</p>

 {% for endyear in endyears reversed %}
   {% if endyear == "Present" %}